CK-codemax/UIREesdevHack-UNIPAYS/README.md

 https://ck-codemax.github.io/UIREesdevHack-UNIPAYS/UNIPAYS-APP-MAIN/

 I added a user guide to this repository for users of the UNIPAYS app to easily navigate through the UNIPAYSS Application.
+You can log in with
+account1
+email : ochuko@gmail.com
+password : try1
+pin : 1111

+OR
+account2
+email : goodkelv@gmail.com
+password : kvngd
+pin : 2222

+Alternatively, you ca sign up and create a new account